The 'Vocab Box': A Paper System That Automates Your Flashcards

 If you’ve read my post on how to make effective flashcards, you already know how to build cards that actually work.
 This post is the other half: the system that makes sure you review them at the right time.

-In this guide: Build a simple spaced-repetition system with just a box and index cards—no app required.
-Takes about 10 minutes to build, lifetime of effective study.
+In this guide: Build a physical spaced-repetition system with just a box and index cards.
+It only takes about 10 minutes to build.

 Table of Contents